-Patching Your System Files
+Windows 7: Patch Your System Files With UxStyle

 Windows checks if themes are signed by Microsoft before loading them.
 If they aren’t, Windows won’t load them at all.
 To use them, you’ll have to modify Windows system files—uxtheme.dll in particular—and disable the check.
 In the past, this required booting into Safe Mode and manually replacing system files.
 Today, there are easier ways to do this.

-To use UxStyle, download it, extract the .zip file, and run the x64 installer if you’re using a 64-bit version of Windows or the x86 one if you’re using a 32-bit version of Windows.
+To use UxStyle, download it, extract the .zip file, and then run the x64 installer (if you’re using a 64-bit version of Windows) or the x86 one (if you’re using a 32-bit version of Windows).
 After installation, a new process named “UnsignedThemesSvc.exe” will run in the background.
 Reboot your computer and you’ll be able to install unsigned themes.

 You’ll find custom visual styles for Windows on a variety of websites.
-One of the best places to hunt for visual styles is on Deviant Art.
-Check the appropriate category page for your version of Windows:
+One of the best places to hunt for visual styles is DeviantArt.
+For example, check out the Windows 7 visual styles page on DeviantArt to find themes.

 Choose a theme you want and download it to your computer.
-To illustrate the process, we’ll use the Maverick for Win7 theme that attempts to port Ubuntu’s default theme to Windows 7.
+To illustrate the process, we’ll use the Maverick for Win7 theme that attempts to port Ubuntu’s old default theme to Windows 7.

 Many themes are distributed in .rar format.
 If you want to open these, you’ll need a file-extracting program like the free 7-Zip.

-Installing Visual Styles
+How to Install Visual Styles

 Themes are located in the following folder:

-Note that some themes may include other assets and require you to follow additional instructions before they will work as intended.
+Note that some themes may include other assets, and will require you to follow additional instructions before they work as intended.
 For example, themes may include custom fonts and icons.
-The theme’s download page—or included readme file—will generally contain information on completing the installation process.
+The theme’s download page—or included README file—will generally contain information on completing the installation process.

-Once you have a theme installed, you can double-click its .theme file to switch to it.
+When you have a theme installed, you can double-click its .theme file to switch to it.
 You’ll also find it listed alongside the themes included with Windows in your desktop personalization control panel.